FRidh/rfcs/rfcs/0024-python-scope-package-set.md

 The Nix Packages collection (Nixpkgs) consists of a large amount of expressions of which a significant portion corresponds to package sets.
 Major package sets at the time of writing exist e.g. for the Haskell, Perl and Python languages.
-The scope and way working with these package sets depends on multiple factors, such as the tools provided upstream, the demand from the community and the maintainers of the package sets and the individual expressions.
+The scope and way of working with these package sets depends on multiple factors, such as the tools provided upstream, the demand from the community and the maintainers of the package sets and the individual expressions.
 Another important factor is whether *upstream* provides a curated set of packages that